efatmae/efatmae.github.io/_teaching/2018-winter-teaching_IT_Programming.md

 location: "Glasgow, The UK"
 ---

-My responsibilities was to:
+My responsibilities was to:<br />
 * Tutoring in lab
 * Exam invigilation
 * Code and exam marking
 * Supervising a software engineering master student

 Heading 1
 ======